micropython/micropython/docs/library/pyb.UART.rst

 .. class:: pyb.UART(bus, ...)

-   Construct a UART object on the given bus.  ``bus`` can be 1-6, or 'XA', 'XB', 'YA', or 'YB'.
+   Construct a UART object on the given bus.
+   For Pyboard ``bus`` can be 1-4, 6, 'XA', 'XB', 'YA', or 'YB'.
+   For Pyboard Lite ``bus`` can be 1, 2, 6, 'XB', or 'YA'.
+   For Pyboard D ``bus`` can be 1-4, 'XA', 'YA' or 'YB'.
    With no additional parameters, the UART object is created but not initialised (it has the settings from the last initialisation of the bus, if any).
 If extra arguments are given, the bus is initialised.
    See ``init`` for parameters of initialisation.

-   The physical pins of the UART busses are:
+   The physical pins of the UART busses on Pyboard are:

      - ``UART(4)`` is on ``XA``: ``(TX, RX) = (X1, X2) = (PA0, PA1)``
      - ``UART(1)`` is on ``XB``: ``(TX, RX) = (X9, X10) = (PB6, PB7)``